 In addition to displaying the Sequence and Features box, the Edit Sequence and Features tool will also list the exact location, type, and name, of the annotations that appear for that part.

-If you are the part's creator, or belong to a group that has permission to edit the part, you can use the Edit Sequence and Features tool to add/change the sequence or annotations for the part.
-See the adding a part section for more information on this.
+If you are the part's creator, or belong to a group that has permission to edit the part, you can use the Edit Sequence and Features tool to add/change the sequence, subparts (and scars), or annotations for the part.
+See the adding a basic part section or adding a composite part section for more information on this.

 The Registry has a variety of Quality Control and Sequence tools which will help you when designing your projects and choosing parts.
 This Sequence Analysis tool is part specific, at the header it will diagram your basic or composite part out.